Vinyl: A sneaky source of toxins around your child?

 Where else do you find vinyl in the home?

 There are a lot of areas in a home where vinyl pops up, not just floors.
 Wall art and wallpaper are also examples.
 The surface of wallpaper is usually coated with a PVC material and wall art, or decals, are commonly made completely from vinyl.
 If you are covering your walls with wallpaper coated in a material that leaches harmful VOCs, it is likely to be a significant contributor to poor air quality.
 If you’re using wallpaper sparingly, or hanging a few wall decals, the surface area emitting the toxins would be far less.
 Nevertheless, why have a potential toxin-producing item in your home when you don’t have to?
 There are non-vinyl wall art options available now that make it so easy to avoid it altogether.
 Sometimes getting the cleaner, toxin-free item is much more expensive or hard to find.
 With wall art, the non-vinyl options are comparable in cost and even have added benefits.
 At Smartbaby Decor, we use a fabric-based material in all our wall art.
 This vinyl-free wall art is superior in other ways too. like being repositionable and recyclable.
-It’s an easy choice for parents when looking for home decor that is easier to use, safer for their baby, and better for the planet.
+It’s an simple choice for parents when looking for home decor that is easier to use, safer for their baby, and better for the planet.

 How to be proactive about your indoor air quality: